ghulam-mujtaba5/megicode/USER_GUIDE.md

 # Megicode Internal Portal - Comprehensive User Guide

 ## 📘 Introduction
-Welcome to the Megicode Internal Portal (MIP), a Silicon Valley-standard Operating System for our software delivery lifecycle.
+Welcome to the Megicode Internal Portal (MIP), a Silicon Valley-standard Operating System designed specifically for **Software Development Delivery & Project Management**.
 This platform orchestrates the entire journey from client inception to final product delivery, integrating best-in-class tools like ClickUp, GitHub, and Vercel into a unified "Single Pane of Glass."

 **Target Audience:** Evaluators, Professors, Project Managers, Developers, and Clients.

 ---

 ## 🧭 Ethical & Professional Standards
-At Megicode, we adhere to strict international standards for software delivery:
+At Megicode, we adhere to strict international standards for software delivery, ensuring trust and compliance:

-1.  **Data Privacy (GDPR/CCPA):** Client data is strictly segregated.
-Access is role-based (RBAC).
+1.  **Data Privacy & Security (GDPR/CCPA):**
+    *   Client data is strictly segregated using tenant IDs.
+    *   Access is governed by strict Role-Based Access Control (RBAC).
+    *   All sensitive data (API keys, PII) is encrypted at rest and in transit.
+2.  **Transparency & Trust:**
-2.  **Transparency:** Clients have real-time visibility into project status, reducing "black box" anxiety.
+    *   Clients have real-time visibility into project status, reducing "black box" anxiety.
+    *   No hidden costs; all time-logs and resource usage are transparently available.
+3.  **Accountability & Auditability:**
-3.  **Accountability:** Every action (deployment, approval, transaction) is logged in an immutable audit trail.
+    *   Every action (deployment, approval, transaction, task movement) is logged in an immutable audit trail.
+    *   "Who did what, when" is always answerable.
-4.  **Inclusive Design:** The portal is designed to be accessible (WCAG 2.1) and culturally neutral.
+4.  **Inclusive Design:**
+    *   The portal is designed to be accessible (WCAG 2.1) and culturally neutral.
+    *   Dark/Light mode support for user preference and eye strain reduction.

 ---

-## 👥 Role-Based Workflows
+## 🔄 Software Delivery Workflow (The "Megicode Way")

+Our workflow is designed for speed, quality, and transparency.

 ### 1. 👑 Administrator / Agency Owner
 **Goal:** High-level oversight and system health.